usnistgov/nist-mud/README.md

 IOT devices are special purpose devices that implement a dedicated function.
 Such devices have communication patterns that are known a-priori to the manufacturer.

-The goal of MUD (Manufacturer Usage Description) is to provide a means for manufacturers of Things to indicate what sort of access and network functionality they require for the Thing to properly function.
+The goal of the MUD (Manufacturer Usage Description) specification is to provide a means for manufacturers of Things to indicate what sort of access and network functionality they require for the Thing to properly function.
 A manufacturer associates a MUD file with a device which specifies an